Tethik/ructfe-radio-sploit/README.md

 Because we were still getting pwned, to mitigate it fully I replaced the entire JWT signing/parsing mechanism.
 This took a bit too long though, and most likely they were using another vulnerability.

 The only optimization I did here was to pipeline the process.
 In the end I just ran 4 `exfil.py` worker scripts on different target lists.
-It could also happen that a restart of any of the target services would have

 ## Another vuln